-Dermal filler used in the cheeks can make an enormous different to the way that light reflects off the face.
-This is something that makeup artists understand very well.
 They do this every day using highlighter and bronzer to create light and shadows.
 However the same can be achieved by using dermal filler to change the shape of the cheeks.

-What we can improve with cheek filler
+What we can Improve

-- Size & symmetry
+Size and symmetry